research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ### Edit community

-Use "edit" button to open all community settings.
-You will be forwarded to community settings page.
+To edit community settings click on the community and you will be forwarded to [community settings page](/users/community/#settings).

 ### Delete community

 Use "delete" button to delete a community.
-If "delete" button is disabled you will need to remove "related" items first.

-:::tip

-To enable delete button:

-- remove the community from all software (accepted, pending and rejected) requests
-- remove all keywords in community settings
+:::warning
+The community will be permanently removed including all its references in software items.
 :::

 ## Keywords